Warrior-li/JAVA2024/Weekly Workbooks/04 MVC and Collections/README.md

 When viewing the example test script, you may have noticed a new test feature not previously encountered - the `@BeforeEach` annotation is used to mark a method which will be executed _before_ any `@Test` methods are run.
 This allows us to create a "setup" method that will initialise any instances that are required to successfully run a `@Test` method.
-You will also see the use of the `()->` "lambda" expression.
+You will also see the use of the `()->` 'lambda' expression.
 Don't worry about this for the moment, we will consider it in more detail in the next workbook.